kacerstudio/wp-admin-studio/readme.txt

 The plugin automatically creates a backup before saving.
 You can restore the previous version using the "Restore backup" button on the Editor settings page.

 == Changelog ==

+= 1.9.6 =
+* Improved: Admin UI colors now use WordPress CSS variables for full compatibility with all color schemes, including the Modern scheme introduced in WordPress 7.0
+* Added: Option to hide the Command Palette search button (Ctrl+K) from the admin bar

 = 1.9.5 =
 * Fixed: Media file replacement feature was missing